shettyg/ovn-docker/README.md

 * Start a IPAM container on any host.
 This container is responsible to provide IP address and MAC address for your containers.
-(The ipam is actually a containerized OpenStack Neutron, with OVN plugin and daemons).
+(The ipam is actually a containerized OpenStack Neutron, with OVN plugin and daemons.
 So the same apis that work for OpenStack Neutron, work here too.)

 ```